Private Network Overview

 Dedicated ServersYesServers located in Shared racks

-Dedicated RacksYesDedicated Servers in Dedicated racks
+Dedicated RacksYesDedicated Servers located in Dedicated racks

 Cloud ComputeNoPublic Cloud, Elastic Compute and vCloud (Multi-Tenant)